somilg050/medium2markdown/README.md

 # medium2markdown

-This project provides a solution for fetching HTML content from URLs and converting it to Markdown format using OpenAI's assistant.
+This project provides a solution for fetching HTML content from URLs and converting it to Markdown format using Bedrock/OpenAI's assistant.
 It consists of two main components:

 1. A Flask-based API for fetching HTML content
 2. A Next.js application (using App Router) that handles the OpenAI integration for converting HTML to Markdown